-Riding a moped, scooter or motorcycle overseas may be listed as a General Exclusion, meaning you would not be covered for any emergency medical expenses or hospital expenses if you have an accident while riding.
+Riding a motorcycle, moped or scooter overseas may be listed as a General Exclusion, meaning you would not be covered for any emergency medical expenses or hospital expenses if you have an accident while riding.

 3) A restriction on maximum engine size for the vehicle

-This is likely to indicate that cover is provided, but only so long as your chosen motorbike, scooter or moped doesn’t exceed the power limits defined in the travel insurance policy.
+This is likely to indicate that cover is provided, but only so long as your chosen motorbike, moped or scooter doesn’t exceed the power limits defined in the travel insurance policy.

-The most common engine capacity limit is 50cc for scooters and mopeds, but every insurer is different so you'll need to double check your PDS.
+The most common engine capacity limit is 50cc for mopeds and scooters, but every insurer is different so you'll need to double check your PDS.

 4) Licence requirements